tmhsplb/opidchecksdoc/docs/index.md

 is limited to 2 IDs or 2 birth certificates in a lifetime.
 The 2 IDs restriction applies to Texas state IDs or Texas Drivers licenses or one of each.

-## Users
-OPIDChecks is a role-based system.
-Each registered user will be assigned a user role by the OPIDChecks administrator.
-The role that a user is assigned will determine the OPIDChecks features available to the user.

-The OPIDChecks administrator will be in the role of Superadmin and will have access to features necessary for the maintenance of application OPIDChecks.
-There will be only one Superadmin account, but the credentials for this account will be available to maintainers of the application.

 ## MkDocs
 This document was created using MkDocs as was the [MkDocs website](http://www.mkdocs.org/) itself.
 MkDocs was installed following the guide